AnthonyKNorman/Xiaomi_BLE_Temperature_Display_for_HA/README.md

-# Xiaomi BLE Tempertaure Display for Home Assistant
+# Xiaomi BLE Temperature Display for Home Assistant
 ## Introduction
 I have developed this project to integrate the Xiaomi LYWSD03MMC LCD temperature and Humidity display with Home Assistant.